dotnet/docs/docs/core/tools/dotnet-run.md

 - **`--launch-profile <NAME>`**

   The name of the launch profile (if any) to use when launching the application.
 Launch profiles are defined in the *launchSettings.json* file and are typically called `Development`, `Staging`, and `Production`.
 For more information, see [Working with multiple environments](/aspnet/core/fundamentals/environments).
-Available since .NET Core 2.0 SDK.

 - **`--no-build`**

   Doesn't build the project before running.
 It also implicit sets the `--no-restore` flag.
-Available since .NET Core 2.0 SDK.

 - **`--no-dependencies`**

   When restoring a project with project-to-project (P2P) references, restores the root project and not the references.
-Available since .NET Core 2.0 SDK.

 - **`--no-launch-profile`**

   Doesn't try to use *launchSettings.json* to configure the application.
-Available since .NET Core 2.0 SDK.

 - **`--no-restore`**

   Doesn't execute an implicit restore when running the command.
-Available since .NET Core 2.0 SDK.

 - **`-p|--project <PATH>`**